husarion/static_docs_deprecated/src/core2/manuals/core2mini.md

 </div>

-CORE2mini is fully compatible with servomotors from LEGOÆ MindstormsÆ when used with connector adapter.
-There are 3 types of LEGOÆ servomotors: motor from NXT/NXT2.0 kit and two types from EV3 kit.
+CORE2mini is fully compatible with servomotors from LEGO¬Æ Mindstorms¬Æ when used with connector adapter.
+There are 3 types of LEGO¬Æ servomotors: motor from NXT/NXT2.0 kit and two types from EV3 kit.
 In fact, they are all motors with quadrature encoder. \\
-Remember that LEGOÆ motors have 9V nominal voltage and when you supply CORE2mini with higher voltage, you should limit the PWM duty cycle.
+Remember that LEGO¬Æ motors have 9V nominal voltage and when you supply CORE2mini with higher voltage, you should limit the PWM duty cycle.

 **Stepper motor**